Francis Ngannou: Ngannou vs. Fury

 Ngannou took on the undefeated WBC and Lineal heavyweight champion Tyson Fury in a professional boxing match billed as "Battle of the Baddest" on 28 October 2023, in Riyadh, Saudi Arabia.
 Ngannou was able to knock down Fury in the third round, taking the fight all the way to the scorecards, in which the judges awarded Fury the victory in a controversial split decision (95–94, 96–93, 94–95).
 According to CompuBox, Fury outlanded Ngannou 71 to 59 in total punches, while Ngannou outlanded Fury 37 to 32 in power punches.

 As a result of his strong performance against Fury, Ngannou was ranked #10 by the WBC.
 Mauricio Sulaiman, President of the WBC, said "the ranking of Ngannou was perfectly supported by the WBC rules which is clear in the criteria from rankings that we consider the activity of the fighter in other contact sports."

 Ngannou vs. Joshua

 Ngannou faced Anthony Joshua on 8 March 2024 in Riyadh, Saudi Arabia, and lost by second-round knockout.

+Fighting style

+Ngannou is an orthodox heavyweight striker best known for his punching power and knockout finishing ability.
+At 6 ft 4 in with an 83 in reach, he uses his size and length to keep opponents at the edge of punching range, where short counters and sudden forward attacks carry significant finishing threat.
+His stand-up game is not based on high-volume combination punching; instead, he often fights at a measured pace, drawing opponents forward before countering with heavy hooks, uppercuts or straight punches.

+Although Ngannou's reputation is built mainly on striking, his later MMA career also showed improvements in defensive wrestling and top control.
+In his rematch with Stipe Miocic, he defended early wrestling attempts before winning by knockout, and against Ciryl Gane he retained the UFC heavyweight title by using takedowns and control rather than relying only on power punching.
+In grappling exchanges, his approach is generally practical rather than submission-oriented, using strength, balance, sprawls, clinch control and ground-and-pound to return the fight to favorable positions.